John Green: Other efforts

 In January 2023, John and Hank announced that Crash Course would be offering college courses on YouTube, in continued partnership with Arizona State University and Google, with the project's main goal being to lower the monetary barriers to receive college credit.

 In May 2023, Hank announced he had Hodgkin's lymphoma, a type of cancer that affects the lymphatic system.
 While Hank received chemotherapy and recovered, John took over Hank's role as CEO for their companies DFTBA and Complexly.
-Laura Joukovski took over the role of CEO at DFTBA in August 2023, and Julie Walsh Smith took over the role of acting CEO at Complexly in October 2023.
+Laura Joukovski took over the role of CEO at DFTBA in August 2023, and Julie Walsh Smith took over the role of CEO at Complexly in October 2023.

 Green had announced in December 2017 that a film adaptation of Turtles All The Way Down was in development by Fox 2000 and Temple Hill Productions.
 In May 2018, Green confirmed that the film adaptation would be written by Isaac Aptaker and Elizabeth Berger, the screenwriters for Love, Simon.
 In January 2019, it was announced that Hannah Marks would direct the movie.
 After Fox 2000 was closed as part of the acquisition of 21st Century Fox by Disney, the film was put on hold.
 In March 2022, it was announced the film had switched studios to New Line Cinema and would be released on the streaming service HBO Max.
 The film, starring Isabela Merced, began filming in April 2022.
 Green and Rosianna Halse Rojas served as executive producers.
 Turtles All the Way Down was released on Max on May 2, 2024.
 Green makes a cameo appearance in the film as Mr. Adler, a gym teacher at the protagonists' high school.

+In the lead-up to the 2026 World Cup, Green teamed up with novelist, journalist, and old friend from Indian Springs School, Daniel Alarcón, to cohost a podcast about international football called The Away End.
+The weekly podcast examines international football alongside broader themes of literature, politics, and culture.
+Green and Alarcón appeared as guests on the KQED public radio program Forum, in a July 13 segment dedicated to analyzing the tournament's final matchups.